Mengistu Haile Mariam: Army life

 Mengistu typically endured derogatory comments about his appearance, rooted in his Konso background.
-His features were far more "negroid" than the average highlander Ethiopian, which Paul Henze believes gave him an inferiority complex.
-Henze also notes that while receiving military training in the United States, Mengistu experienced racial discrimination which led him to develop a strong anti-American sentiment, but Henze was unable to find any evidence of such incidents.
-When he took power, and attended the meeting of Derg members at the Fourth Division headquarters in Addis Ababa, Mengistu exclaimed with emotion:
+His features were far more "negroid" than the average highlander Ethiopian, which author Paul Henze believes gave him an inferiority complex.
+Henze also notes that Mengistu claimed to have undergone racial discrimination while receiving military training in the United States.
+He developed a strong anti-American sentiment.
+But Henze did not find any evidence of such incidents.

+When Mengistu took power, and attended the meeting of Derg members at the Fourth Division headquarters in Addis Ababa, he exclaimed with emotion:

 In this country, some aristocratic families automatically categorize persons with dark skin, thick lips, and kinky hair as "Barias" (Amharic for slave)... let it be clear to everybody that I shall soon make these ignoramuses stoop and grind corn!

 Bahru Zewde notes that Mengistu was distinguished by a "special ability to size up situations and persons".
 Although Bahru notes that some observers "rather charitably" equated this ability with intelligence, the academic believes this skill is more akin to "street smarts": "it is rather closer to the mark to see it as inner-city smartness (or what in local parlance would be called aradanat)."